 Maria Ines Coma Cobar and Gabriela Gonzalez Rubio met in 2005 at high school and, like many students attracted to Les Roches, they shared a passion for hotels and travelling.
-After graduating with a BBA in Global Hospitality Management in 2012 and 2011 respectively, Maria and Gabriela took separate paths before meeting again in London.
+After graduating with a Bachelor Degree Hospitality Management in 2012 and 2011 respectively, Maria and Gabriela took separate paths before meeting again in London.

 Originally from Guatemala, both Maria and Gabriela decided to head back to their home country after leaving London, a decision that led to their joint business venture.
 “We realized in Guatemala customer service is not a priority, owners tend to forget about their employees and their service and just focus on green numbers.
 We saw a big opportunity and decided to take it straight away.”

 In the hospitality industry, customer experience is everything, and Maria and Gabriela believe great customer service starts with well-trained and respected employees.
 “Your employees are your most important asset, they are the ones in charge of creating experiences for every single customer, without them there would be no business, and this is something you must keep in mind every moment of every day.”